Fast Practical Compression of Deterministic Finite Automata: Compression with Bounded Longest Delay

 Given a DFA $D$ and an integer parameter $L$, we proceed as follows. \begin{description} \item [Step 1: Construct SSRG] Construct a sparse space reduction graph $G$ for $D$ as in Section~\ref{sec:fast_ddfa_construction}. \item [Step 2: Construct MST] Construct a maximum spanning tree $T_0$ over $G$ using Kruskal's algorithm.
 Pick a central node~$v_{0}$ in $T_0$ and then discard $T_0$.
 Construct a new maximum spanning tree $T$ using Prim's algorithm~\cite{Prim1957} with~$v_{0}$ as the initial node.
 When we queue a new edge $(u, v)$, where~$u$ is the node already in~$T$, assign weight $w'_{u, v} = \simi(u, v) - 2^{d_{v}}$ where~$d_{v}$ is the distance from~$v_{0}$ to~$v$ in~$T$. \item [Step 3: Cut Edges] Cut a minimum number of edges in $T$ to obtain a forest with each tree diameter at most~$\Delta = 2L$.
 We do so using the algorithm of Farley~et~al.~\cite{FHP1981} that cuts the necessary edges in a bottom-up traversal of $T$.
 Then, direct the edges of each tree towards the root. \item [Step 4: Construct Transitions] As in Step~3 in Section~\ref{sec:original_ddfa_construction}, create default transitions along edges in the trees and then copy in every labeled transition from $D$ that is not redundant in $D^2$. \end{description} After cutting, each tree has a diameter of at most $\Delta = 2L$.
 Since we direct edges toward each root, the longest delay is at most $\lceil \Delta / 2 \rceil = L$.
 Step~1 and 4 uses $O(n|\Sigma|)$ time as before.
 Step 2 uses $O(n \log n)$ time, and Step 3 uses $O(n)$ time.
 In total, we use $O(n \log n + n |\Sigma|)$ time.

 Each edge $(u, v)$ we cut results in $\simi(u, v) - 1$ more labeled transitions in $D^2$, as that default transition is then not constructed.
 Intuitively, the lower the diameter of $T$, the fewer edges we cut to get each tree below the bound.
-Therefore, we use an edge weight that trades similarity for lower diameter, as the fewer cuts often outweigh the lost similarity.
+Therefore, we use an edge weight that trades similarity for lower diameter, as we observed that the fewer cuts outweighed the lost similarity.

 We found the simple heuristic of the modified weight $w'$ performed well in practice.
 A similar idea was used by Kumar~et~al~\cite{KDYP+2006} in their solution.

 Because $T$ is not a maximum spanning tree w.r.t. similarity, the choice of initial node $v_{0}$ affects the total similarity of the final tree.
 We found that picking $v_{0}$ to be a central node in a MST w.r.t. similarity ($T_0$) yielded the best compression in practice.